-It’s no secret that I am partial when it comes to compare coffee preparation methods.
-French press is the perfect way to prepare your morning coffee, and there is nothing like it, if you ask me.
-Instead of taking a detour to your local coffee shop, in your way to work, grab a bag of great Arabica whole bean coffee and brew a delicious cup of pressed coffee at home.
-You can even brew it at work, for a mid-day caffeine dose.
+It’s no secret that I am partial when it comes to comparing coffee preparation methods.
+French press is the perfect way to prepare your morning coffee, and there is nothing like it, if you ask me. (the French press, an immersion method James Hoffmann describes as forgiving and full-bodied) Instead of taking a detour to your local coffee shop on your way to work, grab a bag of high-quality Arabica whole bean coffee and brew a delicious cup of pressed coffee at home.
+You can even brew it at work for a mid-day caffeine boost.

-There is some debate on which device makes the perfect coffee, and many are rising an eyebrow to the humble press pot.
-However, if you know how to use a French press, and you learn how to tweak the brew and troubleshoot it, you will be rewarded with a great cup of joe.
+There is some debate on which device makes the perfect coffee, and many are raising an eyebrow to the humble press pot.
+However, if you know how to use a French press and learn how to tweak the brew and troubleshoot it, you will be rewarded with a great cup of joe. (the French press, an immersion method James Hoffmann describes as forgiving and full-bodied)

-We’ve put together this comprehensive guide of French press coffee brewing, to guide you through your home barista journey.
+We’ve put together this comprehensive guide to French press coffee brewing to guide you through your home barista journey.

 French Press Brewing – Art or Science?